1. Previous: Chapter 12

 Roger replies, “Yes, I’d like the salmon on rice, please.”

 “I’ll get that in for you,” says the waiter.
 He walks back to the kitchen again.
 This time, though, he doesn’t prepare the order himself.
-Instead, he hands it off to the chef, who skillfullly prepares the delicious dinner.
+Instead, he hands it off to the chef, who skillfully prepares the delicious dinner.
 Once it’s ready, the chef hands the meal to the waiter, who returns and places it on the table for Roger.

 Delegation in Restaurants and Code